ChristenWeston/DrChiliKings/README.md

 * CSS
 * SQL

-## Setup Installation Requirements
+## Setup Installation Requirements :scroll:

-:white_medium_square: 1.
-Clone the DrChiliKings repository
+1. :white_medium_square:  Clone the DrChiliKings repository
-:white_medium_square: 2.
-Open in your favorite IDE
+2. :white_medium_square:  Open in your favorite IDE
-:white_medium_square: 3.
-CD into Factory
+3. :white_medium_square:  CD into Factory
-:white_medium_square: 4.
-Ensure MySql workbench is installed on your machine.
+4. :white_medium_square:  Ensure MySql workbench is installed on your machine.
 If needed, please visit this site to download and install: [MySQLWorkBench]("https://www.mysql.com/products/workbench/")

-:white_medium_square: 5.
-Create an appsettings.json
+5. :white_medium_square:  Create an appsettings.json
-:white_medium_square: 6.
-Add the following to your appsettings.json replacing the ```[YourPasswordHere]``` with your password:
+6. :white_medium_square:  Add the following to your appsettings.json replacing the ```[YourPasswordHere]``` with your password:
 ```
 {
   "ConnectionStrings": {